-This steps further builds our vision of a complete offering, from on-premise to cloud, from development to production.
+This step further builds our vision of a complete offering, from on-premise to cloud, from development to production.

 As the founder of the Hudson project, Kohsuke has always done an impressive job at building and stewarding the Hudson community.
 As part of CloudBees, Kohsuke will obviously maintain his deep involvement with the Hudson project and keep leading it.

+Try it out!
 If you are interested in Nectar 1.0 and DEV@cloud’s Hudson as a Service offering, give it a try.
-Nectar is available for download from nectar.cloudbees.com and features a 30 days free trial and DEV@cloud is now entirely free (no subscription, no usage fee, no credit card required) while in Beta.
+Nectar is available for download from nectar.cloudbees.com and features a 30-day free trial.
+DEV@cloud is now entirely free (no subscription, no usage fee, no credit card required) while in beta.

 Sacha Labourey, CEO

 Stay up to date

 We'll never share your email address and you can opt out at any time, we promise.